Ayms/bitcoin-transactions/README.md

 	fees are the network fees that you have decided to pay

 You can get all those information simply from a blockchain explorer, in case of a transaction with many outputs, to get the index of your output just copy/paste from the site and look at the line number for your output (<b>don't forget that it starts from 0, the first output index is 0 not 1</b>)

+#### Multisig wallets

+`node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey=priv1-priv2-redeem-<2of2 or 2of3> addr= fee= amount=(optional)`

+The arguments are the same than before except privkey where priv1 and priv2 are the two private keys required to spend your coins on your multisig address, redeem is the redeem script, 2of2 or 2of3 is the multisig scheme corresponding to your address

+This can look complicate but is not so much, to retrieve those parameters from your wallet, you can look at this tutorial [How to extract Bitcoin Gold from a 2fa Electrum Wallet [STEP BY STEP]](https://bitcointalk.org/index.php?topic=2550529.0)

-You will get a summary of everything at the end of the command and warnings if the numbers are not correct, the ``create`` command does check the transaction again after it has been created, you must get at the end the message 'Transaction verified', if not something went wrong
+You will get a summary of everything at the end of the command and warnings if the numbers are not correct, the ``create`` command does check the transaction again after it has been created, <b>you must get at the end the message 'Transaction verified', if not something went wrong</b>

-Most likely if you get 'Bad transaction' this is because you made a mistake with the private key, or are trying to spend something that does not belong to you, if this happens and everything looks correct, please report (<b>but never send to us/advertise your private keys, remove them and post the logs</b>)
+Most likely if you get 'Bad transaction' this is because you made a mistake with the private key(s) and/or the redeem script or prevamount in case of multisig, or you are trying to spend something that does not belong to you, if this happens and everything looks correct, please report (<b>but never send to us/advertise your private keys, remove them and post the logs</b>)

 ### Decode transaction